IAQ PROFILES GUIDE

-This database is both a professional platform for artists and a tool for researchers, collectors, curators and the public.
-This guide is a key for understanding how to fill out a biography for an artist.
-If you have further questions, please contact the Inuit Art Foundation at firstname.lastname@example.org
+The IAQ Profiles is both a professional platform for artists and a resource for researchers, collectors, curators and the public.
+This guide is a key for understanding how to navigate this site and how to edit or create an artist profile.
+If you have further questions, please contact the Inuit Art Foundation at email@example.com

-The database provides artists with the option of creating and updating their own public biography, or for members of the public to create or add to biographies for artists with their own research.
+The IAQ Profiles provides artists with the option of creating and updating their own public profile, or for members of the public to create or add to profiles.
 Each entry provides space for relevant biographical information, an artist statement, exhibition and publication history, public collection information and major achievements.
-However, as an online resource it is also open to all public contributions.
-All public entries are fact checked by the Inuit Art Foundation team to ensure they are as comprehensive, accurate and up-to-date as possible.
+As an online resource the IAQ Profiles are open to all public contributions, however public entries are fact checked by the Inuit Art Foundation team to ensure they are as comprehensive, accurate and up-to-date as possible before being published.

 Designation - Appointment by an official organization, such as the Order of Canada, that recognizes an individual’s contributions to their field, such as being appointed as a Member of the Order of Canada.
 These honours are normally noted by including the initials of the award after the artist’s name, such as Uriash Puqiqnak, OC.
 If an individual holds multiple designations they are listed first by national, provincial and then community organizations, such as Kenojuak Ashevak, CC, RCA.